Control with uncertain data of socially structured compartmental epidemic models: Control of epidemic dynamics

-where $\bar i(\as)$ and $\bar I$ are respectively the peak reached by the infected of class $\as$ and by the total population. \end{proposition} \begin{proof} By imposing the non-negativity of the controlled reproduction rate inside the integral we have
+where $\bar i(\as)$ and $\bar I$ are respectively the peak reached by the infected of {age} $\as$ and by the total population {of infected}. \end{proposition} \begin{proof} By imposing the non-negativity of the controlled reproduction rate inside the integral we have

 This inequality has to be satisfied for every time $t\geq 0$.
-Second we observe that the number of susceptible $s(\as,t)$ is decreasing in time therefore $s_0(a)\geq s(a,t)$ for all $t$.
+Next we observe that the number of susceptible $s(\as,t)$ is decreasing in time, therefore $s_0(a)\geq s(a,t)$ for all $t$.
 Moreover $i(\as,t)$ reaches a peak before decreasing to 0 (note that this peak can also be in $t=0$), say $\bar I$ for the macroscopic variable and $\bar i(a)$.
-Thus, thanks to the monotonicity of $\psi(\cdot)$, we can restrict the previous inequality as follows
+Thus, thanks to the { monotonicity of $\psi'(\cdot)$}, we can restrict the previous inequality as follows

 \end{proof}

 In Figure \ref{fg:phase} we report the phase diagram of susceptible-infected trajectories for the controlled model with homogeneous mixing